 Instead of using whole wheat pasta noodles, make your own “noodles” out of vegetables!
 Try shredding zucchini and yellow squash lengthwise with a grater, mandolin, or spiral vegetable slicer, quickly blanch, and use in place of cooked pasta.
 Cooked spaghetti squash can be shredded with a fork to create angel hair “pasta”.
 Top with marinara sauce, basil, olives, and cheese for a tasty treat.

-These delicious “vegoodles” are not only as good as pasta, they are loaded with good nutrition and will help meet your children’s fiber needs.
+These delicious “vegoodles” are not only as good as pasta, but they are also loaded with good nutrition and will help meet your children’s fiber needs.

 Finely chopped or pureed mushrooms, onions, carrots, or zucchini can easily be disguised in meatballs or hamburgers patties.
 First, sauté the vegetables in a little olive oil so they are soft.
 Next, mix the vegetables with the lean ground meat.
 Add an egg and whatever seasonings you prefer.
 Shape the meat mixture into meatballs or hamburger patties and cook as you normally would.
 Serve covered in sauce or on a bun with the usual condiments.
 The only thing your kids will notice is how tasty the meat is, and without realizing it, they’ll be getting a variety of vitamins and minerals that are normally lacking in a typical meatball or burger.